neondatabase/neon/docs/rfcs/025-generation-numbers.md

 fresh.
 This avoids the possibility of a stale pageserver incorrectly thinking than an object written by a newer generation is stale, and deleting it.

-### Publishing generation numbers to storage broker

-The storage broker acts as an ephemeral store of some per-timeline metadata, updated by the safekeeper.

-Generation numbers may be passed from pageserver back to safekeeper in the feedback messages on wal connections and stored in the storage broker by the safekeeper.
-This is the same data path already used for `remote_consistent_lsn` updates.

-Nothing we publish to the storage broker is for use in correctness, just certain optimizations like:

-- Discovering the latest generation's index without doing a ListObjects request
-- Retaining safekeeper knowledge of which pageserver generations are stale across restarts.
-- In future, for remote nodes doing passive reads of historical LSNs from S3 to notice when the current generation for a tenant changes.

-### Safekeeper optimization for stale pageservers

-As an optimization, we may extend the safekeeper to be asynchronously updated about pageserver node generation numbers.
-We may do this by including the node generation in messages from pageserver to safekeeper, and having the safekeeper write the highest generation number it has seen for each node to the storage broker.

-Once the safekeeper has visibility of the most recent generation, it may reject requests from pageservers with stale node generation numbers: this would reduce any possible extra load on the safekeeper from stale pageservers, and provide feedback to stale pageservers that they should shut down.

-This is not required for safety: reads from a stale pageserver are functionally harmless and only waste system resources.
-Logical writes (i.e. updates to remote_persistent_lsn that can cause trimming) are handled on the pageserver side (see "WAL trim changes" above).

-Note that the safekeeper should only reject reads for stale _pageserver_ generations.
-Stale _attachment_ generations are valid for reads, as a tenant may be multi-attached during a migration, where two different pageservers are both replaying the WALs for the same tenant.

 ## Operational impact